Loevland/UiTHack24/Noob/noob1/README.md

 Our flag was stolen from our spaceship, and we need your 1337 hacker skills to get it back for us.

-You can connect to the server with the following command: `nc hostname 9005` The username is `noob1`
+You can connect to the server with the following command: `nc uithack.td.org.uit.no 6000` The username is `noob1`
 The password is `noob1.